+where $g(\cdot)$ is a function of other problem parameters, such as $A$ and $H$, specified in later sections. \end{corollary} }

-\subsection{Delayed feedback}
+\subsection{Delayed Feedback}

 Due to our construction, we introduced {\it constant} feedback delays into our Algorithm~\ref{alg:main}.
-For the purpose of black-box reduction, we need to address the delays in a black-box fashion.
-We therefore leverage the result from~\citet{joulani2013online}, which bounds the regret of delayed problems for arbitrary bandit algorithm with its non-delayed guarantees.
-The authors proposed a black-box bandit algorithm for (arbitrary) delay.
+For the purpose of black-box reduction, one need to address the delays in a black-box fashion.
+We leverage the result from~\citet{joulani2013online}, which bounds the regret of delayed problems for arbitrary bandit algorithm with its non-delayed guarantees.
+They provide a black-box algorithm for (arbitrary) delay.
 The algorithm is presented in Algorithm~\ref{alg:bold}, in the context of constant delay.
-However, this step may not be necessary in practice, as many adversary bandit algorithms have been shown robust to constant delay~\citep{gergely2010online, joulani2013online, cesa2016delay, pike2018bandits, cesa2019delay, bistritz2019online, thune2019nonstochastic}, further discussion is given in Section~\ref{sec:exp3-delay}.
+However, this step may not be necessary in practice, as many adversary bandit algorithms have been shown robust to constant delay~\citep{gergely2010online, joulani2013online, cesa2016delay, pike2018bandits, bistritz2019online, thune2019nonstochastic}, etc. See further discussion in Section~\ref{sec:exp3-delay}.